-As of October 24, 2005, we operated 157 retail stores (as well as one seasonal retail store) throughout the United States.
+As of August 15, 2005, we operated 156 retail stores (as well as one seasonal retail store) throughout the United States.
 Our retail stores are located in upscale regional malls, lifestyle centers, shopping centers and street locations.
 We believe situating our stores in desirable locations is key to the success of our business, and we determine store locations based on several factors, including geographic location, demographic information, presence of anchor tenants in mall locations and proximity to other higher-end specialty retail stores.
-Our retail stores are designed by our in-house design staff and fixtured with the goal of creating a distinctive, sophisticated and inviting atmosphere, with clear displays and information about product quality and fabrication.
+Our retail stores are designed by our in-house design staff and fixtured to create a distinctive, sophisticated and inviting atmosphere, with clear displays and information about product quality and fabrication.